Dermal Sciences 2

 |

-Written case study completed in class (equivalent to 900 words)
+Written case study (short answer questions) invigilated and completed in class (1 hour)

 Required reading